Innanet Obsession Over Unedited Image Kauses Khloe Kar-Dissertation To Address Her Haters And Flash Flat Abs On Live

 We were happy to see a ton of support in the comment section from her family and famous friends.
 Kim Kardashian commented ” I love you Khloe”; Ariana Grande commented “love u & your heart”; Kylie Jenner commented “love you soooo much”; Kendall Jenner commented “yes! you beautiful, strong, HEALTHY queen ❤️” and Ming Lee Simmons commented “Beautiful 🖤”.

 Kudos to Khloe for standing up for herself.
-Also we know what she should do next now that “Keeping Up With The Kardashians” is a wrap… She should definitely write a book.
+Also, we know what she should do next now that “Keeping Up With The Kardashians” is a wrap… She should definitely write a book.
 Cuz that Instagram post was a WHOLE chapter!

 What did you think about Khloe’s post?
 Do you think she’s giving the internet too much of her time?